josorio398/Datos-Experimentales-Articulos/README.rst

 .. code:: python

-    from SolubilityModels import Models
+    from SolubilityModels.Models import *

 To import a particular model you can use the model name e.g:

 .. code:: python

-    from SolubilityModels import Modified_Apelblat
+    from SolubilityModels.Modified_Apelblat import *

 Data Upload
 ===========